thelowsunoverthemoon/CommandlineVisuals/README.md

-# Commandline Visuals
+<h1 align="center">Commandline Visuals</h1>

-Simple commandline visualizations using C99 through VT100 escape sequences, which Windows 10 recently started supporting.
+<p align="center">Simple commandline visualizations using C99 through VT100 escape sequences, which Windows 10 recently started supporting.
 Each folder contains a desc.md file with a short description of the program.
 Each program can be easily customized.
-No external libraries are needed; the only non-standard library used is windows.h.
+No external libraries are needed; the only non-standard library used is windows.h.</p>

 ## Programs